The TRUE Price Of A French Bulldog Puppy (Full Breakdown for 2025)

 This means you’ll need to cover these costs yourself, which can make the total expense quite similar to a higher upfront cost.

-Cheaper puppies often come from “puppy mills,” where they are raised in poor conditions.
+Cheaper puppies often come from “puppy mills,” and sold in pet stores (for high prices) where they are raised in poor conditions.
 This can lead to higher chances of health or behavior problems.

 Adopting vs. Buying A French Bulldog: Making the Right Choice